redcic75/tourmagne-gpx-comparator/readme.md

 ## In browser
 - Run `webpack` or `npm run webpack` to bundle javascript files
+- Use `webpack --mode=development` to avoid minification only in dev mode
 - Launch you local server
 - Open `http://localhost:5500` in your web browser